The Industry Benchmark: 5-10% of Gross Revenue

 SEO and Content: 25-35% of Marketing Budget

 SEO is a long-term investment that compounds over time.
 After 6-12 months of consistent SEO work, your cost per lead from organic search drops significantly compared to paid channels.
 In 2026, AI-powered SEO tools have made it possible to scale content production and optimization faster than ever.
+See how our Sarasota SEO services use AI-powered optimization to accelerate these timelines.

 Priority investments in SEO: - Technical site optimization - Service page content for every service and location combination - Blog content targeting informational keywords - Link building and local citations - Google Business Profile optimization